Dicklesworthstone/the_lighthill_debate_on_ai/README.md

-# The Lighthill Debate on AI from 1973: An Introduction and Transcript
+# The Lighthill Debate on AI from 1973: An Introduction and Transcript, With Some Reflections

 ![Illustration](https://raw.githubusercontent.com/Dicklesworthstone/the_lighthill_debate_on_ai/main/illlustration.webp)